TrellixVulnTeam/swahilipython_SCMU/Doc/library/warnings.rst

 documented here, because conceptually they belong to the warnings mechanism.

 User code can define additional warning categories by subclassing one of the standard warning categories.
-A warning category must always be a subclass of the :exc:`Warning` class.
+A warning category must always be a subkundi of the :exc:`Warning` class.

 The following warnings category classes are currently defined: